IBVPD/Nuvi/README.md

 Configure cronjob
 -------------------

 The importation system runs in the background by talking with the beanstalk server.
-The command checks for a job in the queue.
+The command checks for a job in the queue and will run that one job.
+It will process the batch amount and then exit.
+Therefore we recommend a low time differential between runs.
+Something between 2-5 minutes.
-When it finds one or more it will continue to run in batches until all jobs are complete so there is no need to have a short interval.
-We recommend running it every hour.
 To avoid file permission issues, it should be run as the same user the websever runs as in the project root.
-The command to run is
+The command to run is.

 ```shell
 app/console nsimport:run-batch